vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/03_Studies_in_Early_Saivism.md

 Plate 136 Plate 137

-Side face of toran. a post Gatekeeper with trident facing east
+Side face of toraṇa post Gatekeeper with trident facing east

-Just as Bhandarkar, Williams assumes that the fragment with candraśālā arches lying near the architrave is part of a second tier of the toran. a (Plate 138).
+Just as Bhandarkar, Williams assumes that the fragment with candraśālā arches lying near the architrave is part of a second tier of the toraṇa (Plate 138).
 She observed that ‘the top half of the double-candraśālā arches have di agonal projections from their lower corners, a detail mentioned as characteristic of pieces found in Deogarh’.
 16